The Magician: Modern RWS Tarot Card Meanings

 As Obstaces

 The obstacle is a misapplication of skill.
-Progress is blocked by a manipulative person, a focus on trickery over substance, or intellectual arrogance.
+Progress is blocked by vice, arrogance or dishonesty.
+Similar to KEY XV: The Devil.

 As Hidden Energy

-Untapped potential.
+Untapped potential, Divine (karmic) timing.
 Blessings (especially blessings in disguise).
 Covert strategy.
-Magical protection.
+Magical protection and invocations.

 As Resources/Alliances